 Answer: The striking driver's PIP coverage is primary.
 If two vehicles caused or contributed to the collision, the pedestrian can get PIP from both vehicles.
 The total amount of coverage that is the largest no-fault policy of the two vehicles.

 Question: Can my insurance company increase my premiums because I made a PIP claim if I was not the at-fault driver?

 Answer: This is a very common concern.
-As of 2010, insurers can no longer add on surcharges or re-rate an insured because of a PIP claim for drivers who did not negligently cause the crash.
+When we started our law firm, this was a problem.
+But for the last ten years, insurers can no longer add on surcharges or re-rate an insured because of a PIP claim for drivers who did not negligently cause the crash.

 Question: How much PIP do I have?

-Answer: The minimum in Maryland is $2,500.
-Sadly, that is the amount that most of us have.
+Answer: The minimum PIP insurance in Maryland is $2,500.
+Sadly, that is the amount of no-fault coverage that most of us have.
 But some have personal injury protection policies as high as $20,000, and if you are insured in another state, your policy may provide even more.
 The amount will be listed on the insurance policy on the vehicle in the collision.

 Question: What do I use first, my health insurance or my at-fault insurance?

 Answer: PIP comes before health insurance.
 But, you are often better off, for many reasons, getting your lost wages paid to you first before you submit your medical bills.
 Why?
 If you are out of work, you need the money you have lost sooner rather than later.

 Question: I have a PIP and an uninsured motorist claim?
 The insurer is telling me they don't have to pay the medical bills and lost wages twice.
 Is that true?